 A report by a committee established to review the status of minority faculty at the University of Pennsylvania identifies Warren as a minority, however, without elaborating.

-The new documents paint a fuller picture of Warren’s law
+The new documents paint a fuller picture of Warren’s law school record.

 On the Rutgers application, Warren wrote "No" in response to the question: "Are you interested in applying for admission under the Program for Minority Group Students?"